 Donovan Ferguson is a Partner of King & Wood Mallesons in the Dispute Resolution team.
 He specialises in infrastructure, construction and commercial disputes.
 He works closely with clients in the building, energy and projects sectors, advising on the full life cycle of their projects in Asia.
 Donovan is praised for resolving major disputes quickly and cost effectively, avoiding litigation or arbitration where he can and using other methods to achieve his client’s commercial objectives.

-Described as "a standout partner”, “a very impressive lawyer” (Who’s Who Legal, 2019) and "absolutely one to watch – a delight to work with and a strong, practical lawyer" (Chambers Asia Pacific, 2020).
-He is "very astute and has in-house experience, so he knows what clients want" and "straight-to-the-point and practical way of dealing with things" (Chambers Asia Pacific, 2019), Donovan is a trusted adviser to his clients.
+Donovan is described as “a standout partner”, “a very impressive lawyer” (Who’s Who Legal, 2019) and "absolutely one to watch – a delight to work with and a strong, practical lawyer" (Chambers Asia Pacific, 2020).
+He is "very astute and has in-house experience, so he knows what clients want" (Chambers Asia Pacific, 2019).
 He is recommended as “an insightful and trustworthy adviser with client’s best interest at heart” (Legal 500 Asia Pacific, 2019).

 Donovan is qualified in Hong Kong and Australia and is a Fellow of the Chartered Institute of Arbitrators.

 Recent representative experience

-- A multi-billion Hong Kong dollar contract for the design and construction of a data centre in Hong Kong.
+- A multi-billion Hong Kong dollar contract for the design and construction of a data centre in Hong Kong and related contracts.

 - The largest tender for a project in Hong Kong in 2018.

-- A multi-billion US dollar project for an EPC contract for a coal project in Indonesia.
+- A multi-billion US dollar project for an EPC contractor for a coal project in Indonesia.

 - NEC3 and NEC4 contracts for Hong Kong private projects.

 - A number of disputes on a rail project in Hong Kong, where the sums in dispute are multiple HK$ billions.

-- A number of Hong Kong arbitrations concerning the construction of projects in the region, including casinos in Macau, a hospital in Hong Kong, a residential block in Singapore and a major tollway in the Philippines.
+- A number of Hong Kong-seated arbitrations concerning the construction of projects in the region, including casinos in Macau, a hospital in Hong Kong, a residential block in Singapore and a major tollway in the Philippines.